 For the past 25 years, Kristin Richardson has practiced exclusively in Superior Court.
 She has done more than 100 jury trials, including 25 murder trials.
 She created and led the King County Prosecutor’s Office cold case homicide unit.
 She has handled many of the most serious cases in King County.
-She is rated “Exceptionally Well Qualified” by the King County Bar Association, GLBT Bar Association (Q Law), Washington Women Lawyers, and Joint Asian Bar Association, and “Well Qualified” by the Loren Miller and Latino/a Bar Associations.
+She is rated “Exceptionally Well Qualified” by the King County Bar Association, GLBT Bar Association (Q Law), Washington Women Lawyers, Joint Asian judicial evaluation committee, and Cardozo Society, and “Well Qualified” by the Loren Miller and Latino/a Bar Associations.

 The Seattle Times has endorsed Kristin as its choice for Position 52.
-She has also been endorsed by 40 current and former Superior Court judges, including the incumbent who is retiring from this position.
-Other local elected officials who have endorsed Kristin include King County Councilmembers Larry Gossett, Claudia Balducci, Reagan Dunn, Pete von Reichbauer, and Kathy Lambert, Seattle City Councilmember Sally Bagshaw, Federal Way Mayor Jim Ferrell, Redmond Mayor John Marchione, and King County Sheriff John Urquhart; Supreme Court Justices Mary Yu, Steven Gonzalez, Sheryl Gordon McCloud, and Faith Ireland; Court of Appeals Judges Ann Schindler, Linda Lau, and Anne Ellington; Democratic legislative districts; the King County Labor Council; the Aerospace Machinists Union; and more than 70 attorneys.
+She has also been endorsed by more than 40 current and former Superior Court judges, including the incumbent who is retiring from this position.
+Additional endorsements include the Progressive Voters Guide / Fuse; King County Councilmembers Larry Gossett, Claudia Balducci, Jeanne Kohl-Welles, Reagan Dunn, Pete von Reichbauer, and Kathy Lambert; Seattle City Councilmember Sally Bagshaw; Federal Way Mayor Jim Ferrell; Redmond Mayor John Marchione; King County Sheriff John Urquhart; Supreme Court Justices Mary Yu, Steven Gonzalez, Sheryl Gordon McCloud, and Faith Ireland; Court of Appeals Judges Ann Schindler, Linda Lau, and Anne Ellington; Democratic legislative districts; the King County Labor Council; the Aerospace Machinists Union; and more than 70 attorneys.
 Kristin is well-respected by her peers on both sides of the aisle and has earned the endorsement of numerous defense attorneys who have opposed her in the courtroom.